dipaksarkar/docs/docs/gympify/cpanel/database.md

 ```

 Replace the placeholders with the actual values:
-- `your-database-name`: The name of the database you created.
-- `your-database-username`: The username for the new database user.
-- `your-password`: The password for the database user.
 - `your-cpanel-username`: Your cPanel username.
 - `your-cpanel-token`: The API token generated earlier.